000600/2022WorldCupMatchPredictor/README.md

 ## The Neural Network

 This neural network predicts the score of two national soccer/football teams based on their respective FIFA ranking positions.
-The model takes an input list consisting of [*FIFA ranking of country 1*, *FIFA ranking of country 2].
-Since the model only predicts binary categorical values, the model uses a binary crossentropy loss function and has 1 output neuron.
-The model uses a standard Adam optimizer with a learning rate of 0.001 and multiple dropout layers to prevent overfitting.
-The model has an architecture consisting of:
+The model takes an input list consisting of the FIFA rankings of each national team ([[*FIFA_ranking_first_national_team*, *FIFA_ranking_second_national_team*]]) and outputs a corresponding list consisting of the score of the first inputted team and the score of the second inputted team ([[*score_first_national_team*, *score_second_national_team*]]).
+Since the model is a regression algorithm that predicts two outputs, the model uses a standard mean squared error loss function and has 2 output neurons.
+The model uses a standard Adam optimizer with a learning rate of 0.001 and has an architecture consisting of:
 - 1 Batch Normalization layer
-- 1 Input layer (with 64 input neurons and a ReLU activation function)
+- 1 Input layer (with 2 input neurons and a ReLU activation function)
-- 4 Hidden layers (3 with 128 neurons and one with 256 neurons, each with a ReLU activation function)
+- 1 Hidden layer (with 1 neuron with a ReLU activation function)
-- 2 Dropout layers (one after the first hidden layer and one after the last hidden layer, each with a dropout rate of 0.3)
-- 1 Output layer (with 1 output neuron and a sigmoid activation function)
+- 1 Output layer (with 2 output neuron and a ReLU activation function)

 Feel free to further tune the hyperparameters or build upon the model!

 ## The Dataset
 The dataset can be found at this link: https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?resource=download&select=heart.csv.
-Credit for the dataset collection goes to **Naman Manchanda**, **Durgance Gaur**, **Fahad Mehfooz** and others on *Kaggle*.
-It describes whether or not a heart attack is likely (encoded as 0 or 1) based on multiple factors, including:
+Credit for the dataset collection goes to **Brenda_L**, **Rodrigo Alencar**, **SolomonYolo** and others on *Kaggle*.
+It contains a large amount of information pertaining to international matches, but the only factors used in this neural network are:
+- Home team's FIFA rank
+- Away team's FIFA rank
-- Age
+- Home team score
-- Number of major vessels (0-3)
-- Type of chest pain (0 : typical angina, 1 : atypical angina, 2 :  non-anginal pain, 3 : asymptomatic)
-- Cholesterol
+- Away team score
-- Maximum achieved heart rate

-A full description of all included features can be found on the dataset's webpage.
-Note that the initial dataset is biased (this statistic can be found on the data's webpage); it contains a higher representation of heart attack cases (encoded as 1's in this model) than non-heart attack cases (encoded as 0's in this model).
-This issue is addressed within the classifier file using  Imbalanced-Learn's **SMOTE()**, which oversamples the minority class within the dataset.
-Also, note that the data is scaled with Scikit-Learn's **StandardScaler()** before being fed into the model.
+Naturally, a team's FIFA rank is not a perfect indicator of a match's score, and FIFA's rankings themselves are typically somewhat subjective.
+As a result there is not a perfect correlation between the inputs and the outputs the model is fed, so the network is by no means perfect — it tends to have an accuracy that hovers around 72%.
+Nonetheless, it is an interesting exercise in regression and sports prediction.

+## Using the Model for Prediction
+At the end of the file is a function **display_predictions**, which can be used to see what the model predicts the output of a match will be.
+To use the function, change the inputted parameters in the file to the first country, the second country, the first country's FIFA rank, and then the second country's FIFA rank.
+FIFA rankings can be found here (the model uses the "Pos" column as inputs): .
+Printing the output of the function will allow one to view the model's predicted scores for that match.

 ## Libraries
 This neural network was created with the help of the Tensorflow, Imbalanced-Learn, and Scikit-Learn libraries.